henryhobhouse/CV/README.md

 ## Skills

 #### Solving Problems >> Building Web Apps
 Test, Learn, Action.
 Repeat.
-Utilising quite a feedback tools/methodologies such as TDD, web analytics, A/B testing, fast agile iternations, interaction with stakeholders/PMs and do so by selling all principles to the my direct team via collabrative agreement.
+Utilising quite a feedback tools/methodologies such as TDD, web analytics, A/B testing, fast agile iterations, interaction with stakeholders/PMs and do so by selling all principles to the my direct team via collaborative agreement.

 #### Team driving force
 I have the ability to find what is exciting about a project, and bring this enthusiasm to a whole team.
 My final project team-mates credited my positive influence as being a crucial aspect to our project success.
 See Project BYO-man in projects.
 I also have the perseverance to get things done and to keep going with a problem until it is solved.

 ## Experience